Last Updated on

-According to the legends, the Earl quashed a rebellion by filling the rebels’ well with a potent mixture of scotch whisky, honey, oatmeal and cream, getting the rebels so drunk that they all were captured without a fight!
+According to the legends, the Earl quashed a rebellion by filling the rebels’ well with a potent mixture of scotch whisky, honey, oatmeal and cream.
+This then got the rebels so drunk that they all were captured without a fight!
 Now if we had to pick a way to be captured, going out while drinking a good scotch would probably be right up there, but one does have to question what exactly the rebels were drinking for their water!

-We started out the Black Scot by muddling some blackberries, fresh squeezed lemon and honey in the bottom of a shaker tin, and letting the honey dissolve a bit in the blackberry and lemon juices.
+We started out the Black Scot by muddling some blackberries, fresh squeezed lemon and honey in the bottom of a shaker tin, and letting the Bee’s Knees Hudson Honey dissolve a bit in the blackberry and lemon juices.
 The combination of berry juice, honey and lemon gives a nice sweet and sour component that works well towards balancing a cocktail.

 Interested in more cocktails like this?
 Check out our Royal Raspberry or our Thyme to Shine for more takes on classic cocktails!
 Want more scotch cocktails?
 Check out our latest scotch cocktail, the Ginger Snap!

 Other Scotch Cocktails

 - Peat Repeat Scotch Cocktail – Craft and Cocktails